Dual-Iron/RWBepInEx/README.md

 1. In the Rain World directory, delete: `BepInEx/`, `doorstop_config.ini`, `winhttp.dll` (and `Mods/` if present)
 2. [Goto method 1](#from-fresh-rain-world-install)

+If it seems like mods are being initialized & enabled twice, it's because they are.
+That's a sign that you didn't delete the old `BepInEx/` folder; make sure you do!

 ### Method 3: From Partiality
 1. Uninstall partiality completely.
 (TODO describe this better lol)
 2. [Goto method 1](#from-fresh-rain-world-install)